petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/web-server-service.md

 ## Scripts

 You can use scripts for more extensive customizations, but you must use caution when doing so.
 This is the most powerful way to customize the web server service and can cause undesired side effects.

+!!! important
+    The web server service runs as the `nginx` user, *not as root*.
+Take care to avoid scripting tasks that require root access to run.

 Any `.sh` files found in the `configs/[ENV]/scripts/` folder are run prior to starting your service.
 For example, you can place a script in this directory structure to remove all log files: